zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

   mode that you choose.
 Make sure to write this in on-tick. a quick
   referesher: in degrees angle go from 0 to 360.
 Radians go from 0 to 2π

+## Advanced levels

+Are you studying computer science?
+Is the normal difficulty.